Aetolis/simple-vpn/README.md

 ```

 The `make` command outputs the object files for each library in addition to two executable programs named `./client.out` and `./server.out`.

+# Testing
+To test the code, first start the server by using the following command: `./server.out`, which does not take any parameters.
+Next, to start the client run `./client.out <hostname>`, replacing `<hostname>` with the hostname of the server.
+Note that the server is able to handle multiple clients simultaneously so it is possible to have more than one client connected to the server at the same time.
+Finally, on the client side, input the hostname or IP of the HTTP webserver on the command line and press enter.
+The client should forward the request to the server and save the return message to disk.
+Both the client and server are verbose, printing out intermediary values for transparency.

 # Header.h
 In the shared header file, we include the nessecary library headers, define macros, and shared helper functions.